-Janice Erlbaum is the author of two memoirs, GIRLBOMB (Villard 06) and HAVE YOU FOUND HER (Villard 08), and one novel, I, LIAR (Thought Catalog 2015).
-GIRLBOMB, the story of Erlbaum’s “halfway homeless” teenage years in New York City, has sold over 50,000 copies to date, and continues to win over new readers ten years after its publication.
+Janice is the author of two memoirs for adults, GIRLBOMB (Villard, 2006) and HAVE YOU FOUND HER (Villard, 2008), and one adult novel, I, LIAR (Thought Catalog, 2015).
+GIRLBOMB, the story of Erlbaum’s “halfway homeless” teenage years in New York City, has sold over 75,000 copies to date, and continues to win over new readers ten years after its publication.
 Her work has been featured in venues including xojane, The Rumpus, and McSweeneys.com, and in several anthologies of poetry and prose.
 Currently teaching writing to adults in her native New York City, Janice also speaks frequently to kids at public schools, in person or online, about writing, publishing, domestic violence, and teen homelessness.

 Janice Erlbaum on Wikipedia: “The topic of this article may not meet Wikipedia’s notability guideline for biographies.”